portdebarcelona/OpenInfoAPI-Ports/docs/decisions.md

 # Standardization, Recommendations and Decisions

-This document sumarizes all the decisions addopted during this project with the objective to develop a set of recommendations and best practices for the API definition.
+This document summarizes all the decisions adopted during this project to develop a set of recommendations and best practices for the API definition.

-## Key words
+## Keywords
-- The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 RFC2119 RFC8174 when, and only when, they appear in all capitals, as shown here.
+- The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 RFC2119 RFC8174 when, and only when, they appear in all capitals, as shown here.

 ## camelCase
-- Naming convention for fields: MUST be `camelCase`.
+- The naming convention for fields: MUST be `camelCase`.

 ## Open API versioning
 - MUST be `version 3.x`.